Need advice on how to start running? It may be challenging the first time, so be prepared. Check out these 7 great tips for beginning runners!

 Running becomes “Me Time.”
 This is time when I don’t have to think about work or family or bills – I just plug my headphones in, turn on some good tunes and let the methodical feel of my feet hitting pavement lull me into relaxation.
 Plus, it’s something I can do anywhere.
 No special equipment.
 No gym needed.

 I’ll admit, though, I made some mistakes when I first started out.
-Mistakes I don’t want you to make, so if you’ve thought about giving running a try, (despite sadistic gym teachers trying to take the joy out of running) give these tips a read!
+Mistakes I don’t want you to make, so if you’ve thought about giving running a try, (despite sadistic gym teachers trying to take the joy out of running) give these tips for beginning runners a read!

 NOTE: As with any exercise program, be sure to talk with your doctor before you start exercising.
 They will make sure you’re healthy enough to begin your program and can give you more information if there are modifications you need to make.